plailab/PMI-IOS/README.md

 A team of researchers from the Plai Lab at Olin College of Engineering will be putting together an interface which is aimed at helping those recovering from cancer by offering users a curriculum with a set of helpful movements and exercises that build muscle and increase flexibility, especially for bed-bound or chair-bound patients.
 The interface will be suitable for devices with cameras so that it can display live video of the user and augmented reality (AR) objects to make the exercises more engaging through narrative.
 This project aims to design inclusive technology by serving a user group that has been historically overlooked in the design of versatile digital healthcare tools and would stand to greatly benefit from them.

+You will soon be able to use this app on the app store!

 ## Design Goals

 The design goals determined at the outset of the project are listed below: